Installation

 uv venv

-uv pip install "kavalai[openai]"
+uv pip install "kavalai[common]"

 With pip